 - Boat trips

 - Historical sites

 - Horse riding

 - Whale watching

 If your child requires lots of organised activities then Holbox may not be the place for him/her, but swimming, boat trips, birding, cycling, whale sharks, kayaking and splashing about in the pool will keep most amused.
-The heat and humidity can be very high in the summer, so consider travelling outside May to September.

 Family friendly accommodation: